Digital-Fingers-Team/sign-language-translator-py/README.md

 4. Select the main branch as the source
 5. Your site will be published at `https://[username].github.io/[repository-name]`

+## Browser Compatibility

+This application works best in:
+- Chrome (recommended)
+- Firefox
+- Edge

+Safari may have limited compatibility due to its stricter privacy policies.

 ## Limitations

-- This is a demonstration version showing hand detection but not gesture classification
-- For full gesture recognition, you would need to train a model on specific gesture data
-- Performance may vary based on device capabilities and camera quality
+- Model training happens in the browser, which may be slow for large datasets
+- The neural network is relatively simple for browser compatibility
+- Accuracy depends on the quality and quantity of training data

 ## Future Enhancements

-- Add gesture classification with a trained model
+- Add more model architecture options
-- Implement data collection for custom gestures
+- Implement data augmentation techniques
-- Add training interface in the browser
+- Add support for exporting/importing datasets
-- Support for multiple gesture recognition
+- Add gesture sequence recognition
+- Improve UI with gesture visualization during data collection